 Students perform medical assistant functions in a medical facility.
 They are supervised and evaluated on skills acquired in the program content courses.
 Students perform phlebotomy, injections, patient record maintenance, vital sign measurement, patient exam preparation, and other medical assistant duties as assigned by the physician, on-site supervisor, or extern coordinator.

-Prerequisites: MDCA1312, MDCA1322, MDCA1332, MDCA1342, MDCA1352, MDCA1362, CPSO1001, CPSO1002, CPSO1003, CPSO1004, CPSO1005, CPSO1006
+MDCA1312, MDCA1322, MDCA1332, MDCA1342, MDCA1352, MDCA1362, CPSO1001, CPSO1002, CPSO1003, CPSO1004, CPSO1005, CPSO1006

-MED-SURG121CR: Introduction to Medical-Surgical Nursing Credit Hours: 2.50 Clock Hours: 40/0 This course introduces the student to head-to-toe client data gathering, care of the pre- and post- operative client, and care of clients with self-care deficits.
+MED-SURG121CR: Introduction to Medical-Surgical Nursing

+This course introduces the student to head-to-toe client data gathering, care of the pre- and post-operative client, and care of clients with self-care deficits.
 Asepsis, elements of the infectious process, causes of disease, basic intravenous (IV), practicum (site rate, solution identification), and the body's normal defenses are discussed.
 Students learn to incorporate the nursing process in the care of pre- and post-operative clients and those with self-care deficits.
-A student who fails MED-SURG121CR will be withdrawn from the corequisite course.
-Prerequisites: VN101CR, VN102CR, VN103CR, MATH110CR, AP110CR, PHARM110CR; Co-requisite: VN125CR
+A student who fails MED-SURG121CR will be withdrawn from the co-requisite course.

+VN101CR, VN102CR, VN103CR, MATH110CR, AP110CR, PHARM110CR: